-And remember you don’t always have to go somewhere private, though I encourage that.
+And remember you don’t always have to go somewhere private.
 Depending on your circumstances, that might be hard to always do.
 So while at work, traveling, in the market etc. you can discipline your mind to stay focused on the things of God.
 His presence is everywhere.
 You can get alone with him or you can just tune in wherever we are.

 I purposely didn’t include sin as one of the hindrances, but knowing someone might think about it as a hindrance, I want to say that it’s just the opposite.
 In saying this, I must quickly add a disclaimer: I do not condone sin.
 God’s word has standards and every genuine born-again believer must live according to those standards.